BobRobbe/rays/README.md

 ## Project Structure

+### Own basic classes
+These classes have been defined to provide basic functionality to calculate in 3D space and colors.
+The existing https://opencv.org approaches have not been used in order to be independent from the visualization framework.

 #### Coordinate3d (Point in 3D space)
 The class `Coordinate3d` encapsulates 3 values and is used to compute points in the 3D space (x, y, z).